azurecitadel/azurecitadel/content/arc/servers/150-manage.md

 The change tracking is more interesting once the servers have been configured for a longer period of time, but we can force a change through

-* Review the Inventory on a linux VM
+* Review the Inventory on a Linux VM
-* Install the _tree_ package on one of the linux VMs
+* Install the _tree_ package on one of the Linux VMs
   * For Ubuntu: `sudo apt update && sudo apt install tree`
 * Review the change tracking
   * Explore the settings
 * Write a Log Analytics query (optional) to report on
-  * the Python software versions on the linux Azure Arc-enabled servers
+  * the Python software versions installed on the Linux Azure Arc-enabled servers

 ## Azure Monitor Workbooks